KridaCreations/graph/README.md

 # Graph Algorithm Visualizer (work in progress(WIP))

--[A visualizer website for Graph Algorithms, where you can see a detailed explanation and animations of important algorithm in runtime and build the intuition.]
+*A visualizer website for Graph Algorithms, where you can see a detailed explanation and animations of important algorithm in runtime and build the intuition.
--make or edit your graphs by clicking/drag&drop on the drawing board.
+*make or edit your graphs by clicking/drag&drop on the drawing board.
--also contains a script editor to make your graph from script(if it's taking longer to draw by clicking)(feature unstable but still you can give it a try).
+*also contains a script editor to make your graph from script(if it's taking longer to draw by clicking)(feature unstable but still you can give it a try).

 # Motivation